This is not an actual picture of the author.

 I was diagnosed with PTSD and clinical depression a year after my last tour in Afghanistan.
 I knew that something is wrong but refused to admit it to myself.
 I refused to talk to anyone about the diagnosis or about the true extent of my condition.
 I am an army man.
 I'm tough, I just needed to throw some dirt on it and move on.

-The next four months were the most challenging but the best months in my life.
+The next four months were the most challenging but the best months of my life.
 I deconstructed every event and memory that plagued me with Mel's guidance.
 She helped me to see how blessed I am, how fortunate I am, how strong I am, and most importantly, how much more is waiting for me.
 Finding my girl, starting a family, being a father, finding what I love and whom to love.
 Mel used to say over and over, " You've earned it, now go get it!"
 She made me write it on Post Its, which I was to place everywhere.
 I had them stuck on the fridge, in my bathroom, in my car.
 We worked with my nutrition, physical exercise, guided meditation, and Boolean charts.
-Yes, I use now Boolean charts quite often!
+Yes, I use Boolean charts now quite often!
 I bet she would be delighted to know that.
 She made me take dancing classes which came very useful later.
+I can salsa you out of your heart!

 Guess what is written on the inside of our wedding rings? " You earned it.
 Now go get it!"
 Of course, Mel was our best woman for the wedding.